-According to research by Towers Watson, the top drivers of employee engagement are:
+According to research by Towers Watson, the key drivers of employee engagement are:

-Leaders must be effective at growing the business and behaving consistently with the organisation's core values.
+One of the key drivers of employee engagement is strong leadership that is effective at growing the business and behaves consistently with the organisation's core values.

 Effective intranet software can help to make it easy for C-suite deliver messages company-wide, while receiving direct feedback from employees and actively engaging with them via comments, forums and so on.
 Senior leaders from different divisions and departments can provide updates, recognising and highlighting the work from their team that otherwise wouldn't be known outside their area.

 This doesn't need to take up valuable hours every week - a photo with the team and a short caption, a video taken when leadership is visiting staff and so on - is less time consuming - and can go a long way in demonstrating a strong leadership team that values their employees.